hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 You will need to iterate between “Why?” and “Who?” as you identify stakeholders and their goals.

+We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
+Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
+We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help wth persona development.**

 Activities you might find useful to help you understand *Who* include:
 -	[Stakeholder Mapping](Technique-Stakeholder-Mapping.md) which includes simple mapping onto a matrix, the onion model, value chain modelling and Wardley Mapping.

 When you have a small number of people to understand, you may be able to interview them.
 With a large population, you can use sampling, or statistical methods.
 You can model this with activities to help you understand and model the *characteristics* of those groups of people include mapping:
 - [personas and archetypes](Technique-Personas-and-Archetypes.md).

-Tip: Look at the Quality in Use attributes before you prioritize the product attributes, to make sure you focus designing for the optimal product attributes to meet the QiU/UX goals for the tool.